Palampore: Technique

+Palampores were mordant-painted and resist-dyed.
 A palampore was made using the kalamkari technique, whereby an artist drew designs on cotton or linen fabric with a kalam pen containing mordant and then dipped the textile in dye.
 The dye adhered to the cloth only where the mordant had been applied.
 This lengthy process had to be repeated for each color in the design.
 Small details were then painted by hand on the cloth after the dying process was completed.
-Palampore patterns were usually very complex and elaborate, depicting a wide variety of plants, flowers, and animals, including peacocks, elephants, and horses.
-Because a palampore was hand-created, each design is unique.